mkorthof/freenom-script/README.md

 ## Configuration

-Settings can be changed in the script itself or set in a seperate config file (default).
+Settings can be changed in the script itself or set in a separate config file (default).
 Every setting has comments with possible options and examples.

 First edit config and **set your email and password** which you use to sign-in to freenom.com